Johnny00520/Delivery_Guys/project_description.md

 Title: Eat-net

 Description: A website where restaurant owners can advertised their restaurant, restaurant location, and their food.
-The website allow restaurant onwers to set up delivery and pick-up system and customers can
+The website allow restaurant owners to set up delivery and pick-up system for clients and customers can order, cancel, and view their orders.

 Actors: Restaurant owners, customers